stefanfreitag/azure_s3_repository_archiver/README.md

 Allows to backup regularly git repositories hosted in Azure DevOps to an S3 Bucket.

+## Features

+The S3 bucket is configured as below

+- enabled versioning of objects
+- enabled encryption using an S3 managed Key
+- disallowing publich access
+- A lifecycle configuration for the archived repositories.
+They transistion through different storage classes
+  - Infrequent Access after 30 days
+  - Glacier after 90 days
+  - Deep Archive 180 days
+  - Expiry after 365 days

 ## Planned Features

 - Logging to CloudWatch
   - Encryption using customer-managed KMS key
 - Notifications to SNS about uploaded objects
-- S3 bucket encryption and versioning
-- Lifecycle configuration for the archived repositories.
-Will move in S3 to
-  - Infrequent Access after 30 days
-  - Glacier after 60 days
-  - Deep Archive 90 days
-  - Expiry after 180 days
 - Tagging of created AWS resources

 ## Prerequisites